Celebrate the Heart of Country, Americana, and Roots Music!

 What’s Next for Kid Rock?

-This comes just weeks after his Make America Great Again Victory Rally performance, celebrating Donald Trump’s inauguration.
+This comes just weeks after Rock’s Make America Great Again Victory Rally performance, celebrating Donald Trump’s inauguration.
 The event also featured performances from Jason Aldean, Rascal Flatts, Billy Ray Cyrus, and the Village People.

 At this point, Kid Rock’s name is as tied to controversy as to his music.
 Whether you love or can’t stand him, one thing’s certain: he’s not changing for anyone.
 And if you’re ever in a crowd at one of his shows, you better clap—or he might walk off again.